pjshumphreys/zxedit/readme.md

 4. To run the program, type in `LOAD % "ed"`

 ### ZX Spectrum +3

+zxedit.zip contains a plus3dos disk image zxedit.dsk that contains the program, or

 1. Open plus3dos.tap in the fuse ZX Spectrum emulator
 2. Place a blank disk in drive A: